michaelaferguson/01-My-Blog.md/FirstPost.md

 We worked on finishing the final touches of the interior, added final signage inside, and begin stocking the store with outdoor gear from brands new to Estes Park.

 -picture

 Annabelle, our fearless shop dog, was of consistent help and oversaw the production of things.

 -pictures

 ## March 2018
 On March 8th, we opened our doors as Hyk for the first time.
 We hosted an open house and ribbon cutting with our friend and Mayor, Todd Jirsa.
+The evening was joyous and successful and started our first season off strong.